wp-plugins/spiffy-calendar/readme.txt

 *	[spiffy-upcoming-list] for the upcoming events list
 *	[spiffy-todays-list] for the list of today's events

+5. Add one of the spiffy widgets to your theme widget areas.

-All of the shortcodes accept a comma separated list of category IDs, such as cat_list='1,4'.
+All of the shortcodes and widgets accept a comma separated list of category IDs, such as cat_list='1,4'.

 == Frequently Asked Questions ==